Weight-based Packing with WooCommerce UPS Shipping plugin

-This article covers one of the most important features of WooCommerce UPS Shipping plugin.
+This article covers one of the most important features of the WooCommerce UPS Shipping plugin.
 Most of the WooCommerce store owners who prefer automated shipping rates directly from the shipping carrier would like to get the shipping rates based on the weight of the products.
-In this article, we discussed how using WooCommerce UPS Shipping plugin and its weight based packing method, store owners can easily select how many products they want to pack into a single package.
+In this article, we discussed how using the WooCommerce UPS Shipping plugin and its weight-based packing method, store owners can easily select how many products they want to pack into a single package.
 This will allow them to pack their products based on their own requirements and make it more convenient for them to ship products.

 About the Plugin…